Anselm of Canterbury: In England

-From the mid-8th century, it had become customary that metropolitan bishops could not be consecrated without a woolen pallium given or sent by the pope himself.
+From the mid-8th century, it had become the custom that metropolitan bishops could not be consecrated without a woollen pallium given or sent by the pope himself.
 Anselm insisted that he journey to Rome for this purpose but William would not permit it.
 Amid the Investiture Controversy, Pope Gregory VII and Emperor Henry IV had deposed each other twice; bishops loyal to Henry finally elected Guibert, archbishop of Ravenna, as a second pope.
 In France, Philip I had recognized Gregory and his successors Victor III and Urban II, but Guibert (as "Clement III") held Rome after 1084.
 William had not chosen a side and maintained his right to prevent the acknowledgement of either pope by an English subject prior to his choice.
 In the end, a ceremony was held to consecrate Anselm as archbishop on 4 December, without the pallium.

 Archbishop of Canterbury

 As archbishop, Anselm maintained his monastic ideals, including stewardship, prudence, and proper instruction, prayer and contemplation.
 Anselm advocated for reform and interests of Canterbury.
 As such, he repeatedly pressed the English monarchy for support of the reform agenda.
 His principled opposition to royal prerogatives over the Catholic Church, meanwhile, twice led to his exile from England.

 The traditional view of historians has been to see Anselm as aligned with the papacy against lay authority and Anselm's term in office as the English theatre of the Investiture Controversy begun by Pope Gregory VII and the emperor Henry IV.
-By the end of his life, he had proven successful, having freed Canterbury from submission to the English king, received papal recognition of the subservience of the wayward York and the Welsh bishops, and gained strong authority over the Irish bishops.
+By the end of his life, he had proven successful, having freed Canterbury from submission to the English king, received papal recognition of the submission of wayward York and the Welsh bishops, and gained strong authority over the Irish bishops.
 He died before the Canterbury–York dispute was definitively settled, however, and Pope Honorius II finally found in favour of York instead.

 Although the work was largely handled by Christ Church's priors Ernulf (1096–1107) and Conrad (1108–1126), Anselm's episcopate also saw the expansion of Canterbury Cathedral from Lanfranc's initial plans.
 The eastern end was demolished and an expanded choir placed over a large and well-decorated crypt, doubling the cathedral's length.
 The new choir formed a church unto itself with its own transepts and a semicircular ambulatory opening into three chapels.